How many hours per week do you spend on your salon’s Instagram?

 I’m not saying you shouldn’t spend time on your Instagram.
 The opposite.

-Instagram is one of the most powerful tools to build your salon clientele and sales if done right.
+If done correctly, Instagram is one of the most powerful tools for building your salon’s clientele and sales.

-To turn all the quality time and work you’re putting into your Instagram into business, you need to have a setup in place that turn your followers into customers.
+To turn all the quality time and work you’re putting into your Instagram into business, you need a setup that converts your followers into customers.

-And this is where your salon Instagram biography comes in.
-And how you craft a bio for Instagram differs from your regular salon or stylist biography (which I cover here)
+How you craft an Instagram bio differs from your regular salon or stylist biography (which I cover here).

-In this article, I’ll take you through 5 steps to crafting a compelling beauty salon Instagram bio.
-A bio that’ll turn followers into customers.
+In this article, I’ll explain five steps to crafting a compelling beauty salon Instagram bio that will convert followers into customers.

 I’ll also give some good examples of hairdresser Instagram bio, beauty salon Instagram bio, and short stylist bio for Instagram.